 Consider your project requirements, team expertise, and long-term goals to make an informed decision.

 At Albioirx Technology, we focus on understanding the basic requirements of our global clients and render them suitable NativeScript or React Native app development solutions.
-Get in touch with our mobile app developers to get best app development solutions.

 Determining whether NativeScript is better than React Native depends on various factors and specific requirements.
 Both frameworks are popular for building cross-platform mobile applications, but they have different characteristics and trade-offs.